 We know that all the religious rites that we practice today revealed through prophet Ibrahim existed at the time when the Quran was revealed as God has preserved those rites through practices of people generation after generation.
-However, when Muhammad had been blessed with the Quran, God found him astray but guided him and commanded him to follow the religion of prophet Ibrahim, and he had done that being one of His chosen servants:
+However, when Muhammad had been blessed with the Quran, God found him astray but guided him and commanded him to preach and follow the religion of prophet Ibrahim, and he had done that being one of His chosen servants:

 [22:78] And you shall strive in the cause of God as you should strive for His cause.
 He has chosen all of you and has placed no hardship on you in the religion – the religion of your father Abraham.
 He named you submitters from before, and in this that the messenger is a witness of you, and you are witnesses of the people.
 So, you shall observe the Contact Prayer and give the Obligatory Charity, and hold fast to God, He is your Protector, the best Protector and the best Supporter.